copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - Note: the home and locate level and some parts of the quest text were modified in previous xNetHack versions.
 Those largely haven't changed in this version.
+  - The Monk quest leader is now named the Chan-Sune Lama.
   - The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.